Core Objective 7: Artistic Composition, Interpretation & Expression

 All courses satisfying the Core Fine Arts requirement must include substantial attention devoted to critical interpretation to satisfy the criteria for CO7.
-While it is invaluable that students gain an understanding in basic fine arts, it is just as crucial that a student's fine arts education include attention to analysis or evaluation based on knowledge of relevant historical, cultural, aesthetic, or theoretical traditions.
-Students may satisfy the requirement either by articulating critical interpretation based on works, performance, or expression of others (past or contemporary), or by crafting an interpretation that demonstrates critical application of technique (i.e., in the form of a student's own work, performance, or expression that demonstrably takes into account a historical, cultural, aesthetic, or theoretical tradition).
+While it is invaluable that students gain an understanding of fundamental visual and performing arts practices, it is crucial that a student's fine arts education include attention to analysis and evaluation based on knowledge of relevant historical, cultural, aesthetic, and/or theoretical visual and performing arts traditions.
+Students may satisfy the requirement either by articulating critical interpretation (based on artworks, performance, or theory and criticism of others,) or by producing an interpretation that demonstrates critical application of technique (i.e., in the form of a student's own artwork, performance, or creative expression that demonstrably takes into account a historical, cultural, aesthetic, or theoretical tradition).

-Courses should include lecture, a writing component, and/or creative activity that results in a display of the student's work, whether through performance or exhibition.
+Courses should include lecture, a writing component, and/or creative activity that results in a display of the student's artistic expression, whether through performance or exhibition.
 Courses satisfying CO7 should also develop CO1 and/or CO3.

 Courses satisfying this Core Objective will meet the expectations for the Core Fine Arts requirement and should:

 - Include the Core Objective, together with its brief description, on the course syllabus in its original form.